ravikanagpal/AI_React_Chat_Bot/README.md

 # Chat App

-A simple Python-based chat application with FastAPI that integrates with a dummy AI assistant.
+A simple Python-based chat application with FastAPI that integrates with a dummy AI assistant, featuring persistent storage using SQLite.

 ## Features